Quantifying entanglement of two-qubit Werner states: Introduction

 Usually, special attention is paid to a particular case of POVMs which is called a symmetric, informationally complete, positive operator-valued measure (SIC-POVM) \cite{Renes2004}.
 Originally, SIC-POVMs are constructed from rank-one projectors, but their general properties have also been studied \cite{Rastegin2014}.

 Let us assume there is a set of $d^2$ normalized vectors $\ket{\xi_k} \in \mathcal{H}$ such that

 Then, the set of rank-one projectors $\{ \mathcal{P}_k \}$ defined as

 constitutes a symmetric, informationally complete, positive operator-valued measure (SIC-POVM).
 The measurement scheme implemented in this work is based on the SIC-POVM for $2-$dimensional Hilbert space.
-Other common approach to two-qubit tomography involve measurement schemes connected with mutually unbiased bases (MUBs) which can be considered overcomplete \cite{Wootters1989,Durt2010,Nasir2020}.
+Another common approach to two-qubit tomography involves measurement schemes connected with mutually unbiased bases (MUBs), which can be considered overcomplete \cite{Wootters1989,Durt2010,Nasir2020}.

-In Sec.~\ref{methods}, we introduce the framework for state reconstruction and entanglement detection of photon pairs characterized by two-qubit Werner states.
+In Sec.~\ref{methods}, we introduce the framework for state reconstruction and entanglement quantification of photon pairs characterized by two-qubit Werner states.
 To make the framework realistic, we impose the Poisson noise on the measured photon counts.
 Then, the framework is tested for different average numbers of photon pairs.
 In Sec.~\ref{results}, the main results are presented.
 First, in \ref{correlations}, polarization entanglement analysis is provided by means of two-photon coincidences.
 Next, in \ref {figuresofmerit}, the figures of merit, selected to quantify the performance of the framework, are displayed on graphs and discussed.